WeWork sues SoftBank for dropping $3 bln tender offer

 WeWork told bond investors last month that it had $4.4 billion in cash and cash commitments as of the end of December, and would be able to weather the economic downturn.
 SoftBank has installed Sandeep Mathrani, former chief executive of Brookfield Properties' retail group, as WeWork's new CEO.
 Neumann, who attracted criticism for his management of the company before being ousted in September, had negotiated the right to sell $970 million of his shares as part of the tender program.
 Some $450 million of the tender offer was allotted to current and former employees.

 SoftBank has so far invested more than $13.5 billion in WeWork.
-It has been under growing financial strain, with souring tech bets bringing it under pressure from activist investor Elliott Management and pushing it into a radical pledge to raise $41 billion by selling down core assets to raise cash for share buybacks and to reduce debt.
+In two previous tender offers in 2017 and 2019, WeWork shareholders and employees had received a total of $2.3 billion from SoftBank.
+But the conglomerate has been under growing financial strain, with souring tech bets bringing it under pressure from activist investor Elliott Management and pushing it into a radical pledge to raise $41 billion by selling down core assets to raise cash for share buybacks and to reduce debt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)